randa-11295/Insight-eye/README.md

 - after get reload in stream
 - is subscribed  no is active          -------------- done
 - change no data with no massage on error handle

+-- notifi ...
+-- id in search --
+-- alert in log out
+-- config production
+-- passward
+-- config show
+-- stream not open is it open